Jun Hyeog Lee: Early life

 Jun Lee was born on November 17, 1962, in the village of Ansan, Gochang County in the North Jeolla Province located in the Southwest of the Republic of Korea.
 He was the third of six sons.
 His father, Inkyu Lee, was a civil servant and local politician.
 His mother, Yo Soon Lee, was a housewife.
-Jun Lee spent most of his childhood on a small farm.

 In middle school, Jun Lee met Master Kang, who was his first Taekwondo master.
 Master Kang ran the Oh Do Kwan Dojang in Gochang.
 Jun Lee became one of Kang's top students, earning his black belt at the age of 13.

 In the early 1970s with the Vietnam war winding down, many young Korean Taekwondo masters immigrated to the United States, including Jun Lee's older brother, Hyeon Kon Lee.
 Hyeon Kon Lee opened one of the first Taekwondo dojangs in Virginia.

-Immigration to America

-In 1982, Jun Lee was attending University of Seoul majoring in International Economics and emigrated to America to further his studies at George Mason University in Washington, DC.
-He graduated with a Bachelor's degree in Science in Economics.

 Taekwondo activities

 First dojang

-Jun Lee and his brother Hyeon Lee believed that the Research Triangle area in North Carolina would be an ideal location to open a dojang.
+Jun Lee emigrated to America in 1982.
+He and his brother Hyeon Lee believed that the Research Triangle area in North Carolina would be an ideal location to open a dojang.
 The Triangle was a growing area of educated middle to upper-class families, who would be keener on and better able to afford Taekwondo lessons.
 In February 1987, Jun Lee left Virginia and moved to Raleigh.

-It was an opportune time in the US to be involved in the martial arts industry, which was experiencing phenomenal growth.
-The International Olympic Committee had named Taekwondo Sparring as a demonstration sport for the Seoul Olympics.
-Films like Karate Kid had caught the attention of young Americans.

-Jun Lee arrived in Raleigh in the winter.
-Being new to the area and only knowing his brother, he lived in an Aerostar Van he owned.

-Jun Lee rented a small commercial space in a strip mall that was in need of renovation.
-For a month, Jun Lee worked to renovate the space.

-By early spring the renovations were complete, and Jun Lee's dojang opened.
-The dojang was small, at just 2,700 square feet.

-During the day, Jun Lee promoted his business by giving free martial arts demonstrations at gas stations, schools and county fairs.
-In the evenings, he taught Taekwondo classes.
-New students trickled in at first, but the pace quickly picked up.
-By the end of the year, Jun Lee had more students than capacity for his dojang.

-With his success, Jun Lee opened several more dojangs in the Research Triangle area.
-As his older brother had done with him, Jun Lee placed his other brothers in charge of these locations.
+He opened a dojang there.